 Confirm thy soul in self-control, thy liberty in law.

 In order to face one another and to work effectively with those with whom we differ, we need the humility to admit that none of us has yet achieved the perfection we seek.
 Whether or not we ever actually achieve it, we'll come closer if we pursue it in the company of our fellow Americans.
+That requires that we face the truth that flaws exist - racism, wealth inequality, poverty, suppression of rights, limited access to affordable healthcare, just to name a few.
 Let us humbly ask God to mend our flaws.

 We also need divine help in gaining self-control so that our impulses and anxieties will not drive us apart.
 Many of our problems are truly frightening.
 No wonder we are so anxious and so prone to knee jerk reactions.
 We can't listen to one another or really seek understanding in that condition.
 Let us ask God to calm us down.